Asiern/LeagueConfig/README.md

 Settup Guide:

   1. Open LeagueConfig and lead to Settings.
-Click browse and select the lacation of your "PersistedSettings.json" file.
+Click browse and select your "PersistedSettings.json" file.
   Default path C:\Riot Games\League of Legends\Config.